WarwickRSE/mostest/Readme.md

 We've also marked the introductory ones with a '!' - you may wish to skip these entirely if you are familiar with Python already.

 Otherwise we recommend starting at the beginning, working through the examples, asking plenty of questions, and exploring anything you aren't sure about thoroughly.
-To avoid committing you to using any particular way of running Python (one of us might still prefer Vim in a terminal) we have supplied simple code files, with __TBC!!!__ an ipynb version too.
+To avoid committing you to using any particular way of running Python (one of us might still prefer Vim in a terminal) we have supplied simple code files/scripts.
+If you prefer notebooks, you can use these for the first half, but we strongly recommend using a command-line for the second part.
 Each file has 'ENTRY POINT' marked somewhere - start at this line and follow the typed instructions to complete the exercises.